An arm lift, which is also known as brachioplasty, removes excess hanging skin from the underarm and reshapes the under portion of the upper arm.

 *You want to improve your body contour and also appearance of skin

 Our doctor will give you all instructions to follow after your discharge.
-During follow-up process doctor will make at least two consultations before you return back to your country.
-Please note that there maybe some scars after your surgery but our surgeons will take care to ensure that scars are minimum.
-Most of scars will be hidden in 1 year time.
+During the follow-up process, the doctor will make at least two consultations before you return to your country.
+Please note that there maybe some scars after your surgery, but our surgeons will take care to ensure that scars are minimum.
+Most of the scars will be hidden in 1 year time.

-You will have chance to discuss all details including those scars with your surgeon before surgery.
+You will have a chance to discuss all details including those scars with your surgeon before surgery.